Abstract Factorization Theorems with Applications to Idempotent Factorizations: Abstract

 We establish that, if $H$ is $\preceq$-artinian, then each $\preceq$-non-unit $x \in H$ factors through the $\preceq$-irreducibles of degree $s$, where a $\preceq$-irreducible of degree $s$ is a $\preceq$-non-unit $a \in H$ that cannot be written as a product of $s$ or fewer $\preceq$-non-units each of which is (strictly) smaller than $a$ with respect to $\preceq$.
 In addition, we show that, if $H$ is strongly $\preceq$-artinian, then $x$ factors through the $\preceq$-quarks of $H$, where a $\preceq$-quark is a $\preceq$-minimal $\preceq$-non-unit.
-In the process, we also obtain upper bounds for the length of a shortest fac\-tor\-i\-za\-tion of $x$ (into either $\preceq$-irreducible of degree $s$ or $\preceq$-quarks) in terms of its $\preceq$-height.
+In the process, we obtain upper bounds for the length of a shortest fac\-tor\-i\-za\-tion of $x$ into $\preceq$-irreducibles of degree $s$ (resp., $\preceq$-quarks) in terms of its $\preceq$-height.

-Next, we specialize these abstract results to the case in which $H$ is the multiplicative submonoid of a ring $R$ formed by the zero divisors and the identity $1_R$, and $\preceq$ is the pre\-order on $H$ defined by $a \preceq b$ if and only if $\rann_R(1_R-b) \subseteq \rann_R(1_R-a)$, where $\rann_R(\cdot)$ denotes a right annihilator.
-If $H$ is $\preceq$-artinian (resp., strongly $\preceq$-artinian), then every zero divisor of $R$ factors as a product of $\preceq$-irreducibles of degree $s$ (resp., $\preceq$-quarks); and we prove that, for a variety of right Rickart rings, either the $\preceq$-quarks or the $\preceq$-irreducibles of degree $2$ or $3$ of $H$ are coprimitive idempotents.
+Next, we specialize these results to the case in which $H$ is the multiplicative submonoid of a ring $R$ formed by the zero divisors of $R$ (and the identity $1_R$) and $a \preceq b$ if and only if the right annihilator of $1_R-b$ is contained in that of $1_R-a$.
+If $H$ is $\preceq$-artinian (resp., strongly $\preceq$-artinian), then every zero divisor of $R$ factors as a product of $\preceq$-irreducibles of degree $s$ (resp., $\preceq$-quarks); and we prove that, for a variety of right Rickart rings, either the $\preceq$-quarks or the $\preceq$-irreducibles of degree $2$ or $3$ are coprimitive idempotents (an idempotent $e \in R$ is coprimitive if $1_R-e$ is primitive).
 In the latter case, we also derive sharp upper bounds for the length of a shortest idempotent factorization of a zero divisor $x \in R$ in terms of the $\preceq$-height of $x$ and the uniform dimension of $R_R$.
-In particular, we can thus recover and improve on classical theorems of J.\,A.~Erdos (1967), R.\,J.\,H.~Dawlings (1981), and J.~Fountain (1991) on idempotent factorizations in the endomorphism ring of a free module of finite rank over a skew field or a commutative DVD.
+In particular, we can thus recover and improve on classical theorems of J.\,A.~Erdos (1967), R.\,J.\,H.~Dawlings (1981), and J.~Fountain (1991) on idempotent factorizations in the endomorphism ring of a free module of finite rank over a skew field or a commutative DVD (e.g., we find that every singular $n$-by-$n$ matrix over a commutative \textup{DVD}, with $n\ge 2$, is a product of $2n-2$ or fewer idempotent matrices of rank $n-1$).